 I completed the course but felt I had gained very little.
 The fact that the course deliverers were just starting out in the world of psychology didn't help boost my confidence in what we had learnt.
-To be honest the book I had read about CBT had told me the same if not more.
+To be honest a book I had read about CBT had taught me the same if not more.
 Shame

 During my training in PERSON CENTERED therapy I learned a bit more about CBT along with many other theories and styles of talking therapy.

 My next actual CBT session came about 2 years later when I had hit crisis point again.
 The anxiety was so severe I was suicidal.
 Every morning began with a panic attack that could last for 20 minutes.
 Eating had become impossible and I was having to move in with my parents due to feeling constantly terrified.
 My doctor prescribed a different Antidepressant which brought great relief for a few weeks but then I was back to where I had been before, constantly afraid.

 My GP advised me to self refer to the local Healthy Minds charity which provided CBT.
 I didn't hold out much hope but agreed to give it another go.
 In the meantime I was so desperate, I paid for private CBT just to give me something to focus on, a target to aim for every week.
 I was doing this to demonstrate to myself that I intended on being around at least until the next session.

 I had a good rapport with my therapist and was able to keep enough of a hold on my thoughts to stop me acting on the madness in my head.

 A few weeks later I received a call from Healthy Minds and arranged to see a young chap called Adam.
 The day of the first session arrived and I found all the usual thoughts and fears racing through my mind.

 What if he doesn't like me?